OUR COMMITMENT

 The work of building an inclusive and equitable arts institution is an ongoing process.
 We seek to recognize and overcome structural and individual biases and inequities in our practices.
 In focusing on our own practices, programming and people, we will contribute to the evolution of a more inclusive and equitable performing arts sector.

 Transparency, evaluation, and accountability are key to this transformation.
 This draft reflects our current understanding, and this statement – much like On the Boards – is a work in progress.
 We want to hear from you—our community.
-We invite you to share your thoughts and feedback [insert link].
+We invite you to share your thoughts and feedback using this form.

 Our next step is to write and commit to specific goals.
 We will update this page as we have more to share.
 Below are our current practices and progress.